-Normally, electrolyte should never be added or removed from a cell.
-The addition of water is necessary periodically to replace the amount lost through electrolytic action and evaporation.
-Acid should never be added unless electrolyte has been lost by spillage because acid does not evaporate.
+Normally, electrolyte should never be added, or removed from, a cell.
+The addition of water is periodically necessary to replace that which is lost through electrolytic action and evaporation, but acid should never be added unless the electrolyte has been lost by spillage, because the acid does not evaporate.
 When it is necessary to add acid, the battery should be fully charged, on charge and gassing freely.
-Then, by means of a rubber syringe or hydrometer, the electrolyte is drawn off and replaced with electrolyte having a specific gravity of 1.285.
+Then, by means of a rubber syringe, the electrolyte is drawn off to the split ring and replaced with electrolyte having a specific gravity of 1.285.
 The charge should be continued for one hour before making another test.